VoyVivika/VivikaShader/README.md

 ## Features
 - AudioLink Support
 	- Emission Mask with 4 Colors that Represent each Band, the Colors Combine Together to Become White.
+	- If AudioLink is Absent, the Bass Band Emission will remain on.
 - Vertex UV Tile Discard
 - Rim Lighting
 ### MultiMap